U5B/MonumentaRP-NoOptiFine/README.md

 Fixed all broken paths (paths using non-vanilla allowed characters)

 **Broken Things:**
-Emissive textures don't apply to handheld items (Not supported by CIT Resewn)
+Charged creeper auras use default texture (Not supported by ETF yet)

 **Thanks to the Monumenta RP creators for making the pack and having to deal with OptiFine jank.**